 At this time, there is no confirmed plan for a Coinbase listing, so be wary of other sites or brokers who are claiming they have connections at Coinbase that are asking you for money as in many cases these will be scams of sorts.

-Plus500 is a multi purpose financial services firm with cryptocurrency and alternative asset trading.
-The firm has served as an option for trading cryptocurrencies in the form of both CFDs as well as other financial products, however, Steem is currently not supported/listed by the exchange.
+Plus500 is a multi purpose CFD broker offering CFDs on underlying financial instruments such as cryptocurrency, forex, stocks, commodities, options, and indices.
+The provider has served as an option for trading cryptocurrencies in the form of both CFDs as well as other financial products, however, Steem is currently not supported/listed by the exchange.
 This isn’t to say that this will never be the case; Plus500 has maintained an impressive sense of keenness when it comes to adding newly supported assets, and with Steems’ overall positive outlook, it’s definitely a possibility within the foreseeable future.

 Buying Steem in Your Country